GameWorkersCoalition/gwc-website/src/en/index.md

 :::

 ::: <!--+ #bottom-text .text-block -->
+There are many other games labour organisations worldwide who may not be members of the GWC yet.
+If you are looking to join an organisation in your local area and have not been able to locate them, one of the organisations listed here may be able to assist.

-If you represent an organization that is interested in joining the network, please reach out to any of the orgs in this list to ask about becoming a GWC member.
+If you represent an organization that is interested in joining the GWC, please reach out to any of the orgs in this list to ask about becoming a GWC member.
 :::